kristinemlarson/gnssrefl/tests/first_drivethru.md

 * Make sure **wget** exists on your machine.
 If you type *which wget* and something comes back, you should be good.

+* gzip, xz, and unix compression (Z) should be supported by your machine

 * Install the [github version of gnssrefl](https://github.com/kristinemlarson/gnssrefl).
 Follow the documentation guidelines.

 * Make the requested environment variables.